cogeotiff/rio-tiler/README.md

 Create tiles using one of these rio_tiler modules: `main`, `sentinel2`, `landsat8`, `cbers`.

+Each of these modules can return the original image bounds.

-The `main` module can create mercator tiles and get the bounds of any satellite imagery in an AWS S3 bucket that you have read access to.
-The other, mission specific, modules can also return metadata.
+The `main` module can create mercator tiles from any satellite image data source supported by Rasterio (i.e. local files, http, etc.).
+The mission specific modules make it easier to extract tiles from AWS S3 buckets (i.e. only a scene ID is required); They can also be used to return metadata.

 ### Usage